 September is PCOS (Polycystic Ovarian Syndrome) awareness month.
 Have you heard of PCOS before?
 It’s a condition that affects 1 in 5 women in Australia.
 Up to 70% of women have PCOS yet remain undiagnosed.
 I’m by no means an expert on PCOS but I hope to share a bit about my personal journey to help spread awareness of it.

-I was diagnosed with PCOS almost 10 years ago and back then, there was almost no awareness of PCOS.
+I was diagnosed with PCOS about 10 years ago and back then, there was almost no awareness of PCOS.
 I was also very young (21 years old) and because it was something that I had never heard of before, I just took my Gynaecologist’s advice and didn’t look much further into it.
-So for the past 9 years, I’ve been on the pill – which may be why I don’t have PCOS symptoms that directly affect my skin but this could potentially change when I go off it.
+So for the past 10 years, I’ve been on the pill – which may be why I don’t have PCOS symptoms that directly affect my skin, but this could potentially change when I go off it.
 Although I personally don’t have any major skin concerns caused by PCOS, there are so many women who do.
 So I’d like to share a bit about what PCOS is, how it can affect your skin and what you can do to help treat it.

 If you think you may possibly have PCOS, speak with your GP and be referred to a specialist.

 Polycystic Ovarian Syndrome, in simple terms, is a hormonal imbalance that affects women in various ways but affects mainly the ovaries.
 We all have a mix of male and female hormones.
 PCOS symptoms are caused by having a high level of androgens (“male” hormones) or high insulin levels.
 In some cases, women can have high levels of both.

 The exact cause of PCOS is unknown but it is known that women with a family history of PCOS have a 50% chance of being diagnosed with it.
 Lifestyle can also be a factor, especially if it causes high levels of insulin e.g. poor diet and/or lack of exercise.